Military public administration careers involve taking charge of how policies are crafted and disseminated among the services.

 There are 6 military careers in this industry

 Emergency management officers evaluate potential and actual disasters, ensuring adequacy of warning systems, shelters, and disaster preparedness plans.
-Emergency management officers prepare and administer measures to cope with chemical, nuclear weapon, reactor, and radiological accidents and incidents.
+Emergency management officers prepare and administer measures to cope with both natural disasters and chemical, nuclear weapon, reactor, and radiological incidents.
+They direct command and control centers during the development of situations and also participate in emergency response operations.
+These operations may involve responding to accidents.

 Environmental health and safety specialists protect the military community through programs to ensure that military facilities and food supplies are free of disease, germs, and other hazardous conditions.
-These specialists identify occupational and environmental health hazards and risks that may negatively impact health, human performance, and environmental health quality.
+These specialists identify, research, and mitigate occupational and environmental health hazards and risks that may negatively impact health, human performance, and environmental health quality.
 They manage programs related to communicable disease control and prevention, food safety and defense, sanitary compliance, occupational health and safety, hazardous material control, and public health contingency response.
+They also assess Chemical, Biological, Radiological and Nuclear safety.

 Explosive ordnance disposal officers determine methods and procedures for locating and rendering safe all types of explosive ordnance.
 They lead teams that neutralize chemical, biological, and nuclear weapons, as well as improvised explosive devices (IED).